auliakhalqillah/Logistic_Regression_Simple_Algorithm/README.md

 # Logistic Regression Simple Algorithm

 ## Introduction
 Logistic regression is a method to create a model by using binary data (0 and 1).
-The goal is to predict something independent variable based on dependent variable.
-In real application, logistic regression is applied to predict a number of customers who buy a product or who did not based on their previous transaction, to predict a number of fraud transactions in credit card, and so on.
+The goal is to predict something independent variable based on a dependent variable.
+In a real application, logistic regression is applied to predict the number of customers who buy a product or who did not base on their previous transaction, to predict the number of fraud transactions in credit cards, and so on.
 In logistic regression, Y-axis lies from 0 – 1.

 ## Explanation